 - It is strongly recommended that devices be tested at some point prior to deployment.
-This will verify that nothing detrimental has happened during shipping, and the magnetic switch is working correctly, etc. A proper test would be to allow the unit to run for 1-2 ON cycles and then check the Argos data for verification that all is well.
+This is solely the User's responsibility!
+This will verify that nothing detrimental has happened during shipping and that the magnetic switch is working correctly, etc. A proper test would be to allow the unit to run for 1-2 On cycles and then check the Argos data for verification that all is well.
 The magnet should then be re-applied securely until deployment. - All testing should occur in an open area, away from buildings, metal structures, etc. Place the PTT on something made of wood or plastic (or cardboard) up off the ground by at least 2-3 feet (the more the better).
 Make sure there is NOTHING metal within 20 feet of the PTT that you are testing. - If the unit is a solar device, it should be placed outside so as to receive ample sunlight on the solar panels. - Spacing/timing of activation of the devices is important to obtaining good testing data.
 If two or more devices transmit at close to or exactly the same time, they will compete with each other to be received and processed by the Argos satellites.
-Usually, the strongest signal will win.
+Usually, the strongest signal will win and the weaker signal will not be heard.
 Thus, if you are testing more than one device, the magnets should be removed at intervals spaced out from each other as to allow all the devices to transmit with the maximum amount of time between them.
 This maximum can be calculated by dividing the repetition rate (seconds) by the number of devices being tested/deployed.